lidofinance/docs/docs/guides/node-operator-manual.md

 # Node Operator Manual

-This document is intended for those who wish to participate in the Lido protocol as Node Operators—entities who run Beacon validator nodes on behalf of the protocol and receive fee in return.
+This document is intended for those who wish to participate in the Lido protocol as Node Operators — entities who run Beacon validator nodes on behalf of the protocol and receive fee in return.
 It consists of two sections: [General overview](#general-overview) and [Operations HOWTO](#operations-howto).
 If you’re here for the technical details of interacting with the protocol, feel free to skip to